jairoxyz/rtmpdump-ksv-openssl1.1/README.md

   make CRYPTO=GNUTLS

-More info and original sources can be found here: https://repo.or.cz/rtmpdump.git and here: http://git.ffmpeg.org/gitweb/rtmpdump.git
+More info and original sources can be found here: https://repo.or.cz/rtmpdump.git and here: http://git.ffmpeg.org/gitweb/rtmpdump.git and here: https://github.com/mirror/rtmpdump

 Tested on Ubuntu 16/18 only.